How solar panels are made

 This is achieved by placing them in rows and soldering them together.
 This is done by connecting their silver strips, which were printed and embedded into the cell's surface in Stage 8.
 Then, these rows are placed next to each other and soldered together.

 A sheet of glass is then placed on top of the connected solar cell to protect them.
 Another thin layer of EVA (ethyl vinyl acetate, an encapsulant material) is placed on top to repel water.
-A back-sheet is added and is then encapsulated to make it waterproof.
+A back sheet is added and is then encapsulated to make it waterproof.

 An aluminium frame and an electrical junction box are then attached.
-At this stage, solar panel module is complete.
+At this stage, the solar panel module is complete.

 After 2 years of producing electricity, the energy used to make the cells is neutralised.